 Well, you will find us almost anywhere!
 Our highly trained security officers continuously patrol all of Lipscomb’s campuses and events.
 Whether day or night, in marked vehicles or on foot, officers are always close by.
 Most wear a uniform, and all carry credentials and are happy to present them for confirmation upon request.

 In addition, dozens of key campus locations are under officer-monitored camera surveillance around the clock from the dispatch office located in the basement of the Beaman Library.
-In addition to this point of contact, the department’s administrative offices are located in the southeast corner of the Elam Hall lower level.
+In addition to this point of contact, the department’s administrative offices are located in the basement of Beaman.

 Finally, you will find us … in training!
 The security force is trained on at least an annual basis in such areas as terrorism, patrol techniques, defensive tactics, interviewing, firearms, and state law.
 Most security staff have college degrees and many have significant prior police and/or military experience, in addition to personal skills and talents they bring to the job.